Elaine Bearer: Scientific contributions

-Bearer studied neurophysiology in John G. Nicholl's lab at Stanford University.
-Bearer's early scientific contributions as a graduate student include the first ultrastructural imaging of lipid rafts in cell membranes that mediate neuronal signaling (Bearer and Friend, J. Cell Biol., 1982); then as a post-doc the first ultrastructural imaging of endothelial fenestral diaphragms that allow transport of solutes between blood and tissue (Bearer and Orci, J. Cell Biol., 1985), and the first biochemical discovery of Arp2 and 2E4/kaptin, proteins that regulate actin dynamics in neurons (Bearer, 1992) and platelets.
+Bearer first studied neurophysiology in John G. Nicholls' lab while at Stanford University.
+Bearer's early scientific contributions as a graduate student at University of California San Francisco include the first ultrastructural imaging of lipid rafts in cell membranes that mediate neuronal signaling (Bearer and Friend, J. Cell Biol., 1982); then as a post-doc the first ultrastructural imaging of endothelial fenestral diaphragms that allow transport of solutes between blood and tissue (Bearer and Orci, J. Cell Biol., 1985), and the first biochemical discovery of Arp2 and 2E4/kaptin, proteins that regulate actin dynamics in neurons (Bearer, 1992) and platelets.
 While a Principal Investigator in her own lab at Brown University, Bearer discovered that these proteins, initially identified while Bearer was a post-doc at UCSF, turned out to be major regulatory components of the length of stereocilia in the hearing apparatus of the inner ear.

 Bearer turned to brain-wide imaging by magnetic resonance imaging in living animals over time during a sabbatical from Brown to Caltech in 2004–2005.
 This new venture resulted in multiple contributions since 2007 include imaging of the brain in living mouse models of human neuropsychological disorders, such as Down syndrome, Alzheimer's disease, fear to anxiety transitions, viral infections of the brain, and drugs of abuse.
 Together with collaborator Russell E. Jacobs, Bearer developed and deployed longitudinal manganese-enhanced magnetic resonance imaging (MEMRI) coupled with behavior, transgenic mouse models, biochemistry, and optical microscopy to explore brain-wide responses to experience and disease over time.

-Since 2009, Bearer has been the Harvey Family Professor in Pathology at University of New Mexico, a visitor at California Institute of Technology, and an Elected Fellow of the American Association for the Advancement of Science.
-Bearer is also a fellow of the College of American Pathologists.
+Since 2009, Bearer has been the Harvey Family Endowed Professor in Pathology at University of New Mexico, a visitor at California Institute of Technology.
+She was elected Fellow of the American Association for the Advancement of Science. in 2011, and as a fellow for American Society of Cell Biology in 2024 .Bearer is also a fellow of the College of American Pathologists.

 In 2019 The Manhattan School awarded Bearer the Distinguished Alumni Award, and in 2020, she received a Campaign Alumni Award for "most audacious" from University of California, San Francisco.
 In 2021 she has been bestowed with an honorary professorship from The Strömstad Akademi, in Sweden, a Nordic Academy for Advanced Studies.
 Her newly composed string quartet premiered at the award ceremony.